stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

 <!--more-->

 ## Prepare the Environment
-- Install [Google SDK](https://cloud.google.com/sdk/), if you use Cloud Shell, enable the [boost mode](https://cloud.google.com/shell/docs/features#boost_mode).
+1. Install [Google SDK](https://cloud.google.com/sdk/), if you use Cloud Shell, enable the [boost mode](https://cloud.google.com/shell/docs/features#boost_mode).
 The following steps are tested in Cloud Shell.

-- Run this command in the service project to check if subnet and secondary ranges are usable
+2. Run this command in the service project to check if any subnet and secondary ranges are usable:

 ```
 gcloud container subnets list-usable \
 --project <service project ID> \
 --network-project <Host Project ID>
 ```

-- Follow this guide to [set up OAuth for Cloud IAP](https://www.kubeflow.org/docs/gke/deploy/oauth-setup/).
+3. Follow this guide to [set up OAuth for Cloud IAP](https://www.kubeflow.org/docs/gke/deploy/oauth-setup/).

-- Download and install `kfctl` from [kfctl releases page](https://github.com/kubeflow/kfctl/releases/tag/v1.0):
+4. Download and install `kfctl` from [kfctl releases page](https://github.com/kubeflow/kfctl/releases/tag/v1.0) through the following commands:

 ```
 # make a bin folder to contain the kfctl